EithonNetwork/EithonLibrary/README.md

 ## Release history

+### 4.0 (2016-01-24)

+* NEW: Went to new major release number due to EithonCommand being a big change.

 ### 3.9.1 (2016-01-24)

 * BUG: Did not handle ambiguous commands, such as "root <parameter>" combined with "root sub <parameter>"